nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 https://github.com/nelsonjchen/cname_blocker_voip

-It is not trying to be a complete PBX.
-It is a narrow little tool:

-- register outbound to VoIP.ms
-- inspect caller name information
-- optionally use Twilio Lookup
-- let normal calls continue through Call Hunting
-- answer only blocked-name calls
-- play a local disconnected message
+It is not a PBX.
+It registers outbound to VoIP.ms, checks caller name information, optionally asks Twilio Lookup, returns `486 Busy Here` for normal calls, and only answers calls it wants to block.

 It is written in Rust, and I deployed it to my TrueNAS box.
-Resident memory is around 5 MB, which is very satisfying for something that just needs to sit there, stay registered, and be boring until the wrong call shows up.

-I also got a lot of it written with Codex 5.4 Medium.
-This is a good kind of Codex project: small enough to keep in my head, annoying enough that I did not want to hand-type every SIP-shaped detail myself, and testable enough that I could keep it from becoming pure vibes.
+Resident memory is around 5 MB.

+Codex 5.4 Medium helped write a lot of it.

 The README has the actual setup steps.

 The tests do not need real VoIP.ms credentials either.
 There is a local fake registrar/integration test path that sends matching and non-matching calls, checks that blocked calls get answered, checks that normal calls get `486 Busy Here`, and verifies RTP audio makes it through.
-That made this feel a lot less like a pile of SIP hope.

 Anyway, it works for the annoying thing I wanted to stop.

 I still think VoIP.ms should offer caller-name filtering directly.
-Until then, this tiny weird SIP detour is doing the job.
+Until then, this does the job.

 [cname-blocker-repo]: https://github.com/nelsonjchen/cname_blocker_voip
 [ftc-pch-impersonators]: https://consumer.ftc.gov/consumer-alerts/2023/12/hang-pch-impersonators